Sharp ellipticity conditions for ballistic behavior of random walks in random environment: Introduction

 which implies that $E_0(T_K^\beta)=\infty$.
-Since $T_K$ is clearly a lower bound for the first renewal time it gives the result. \end{rmq}
+Since $T_K$ is clearly a lower bound for the first renewal time it gives the result.

+Dirichlet environment (cf. the next section) is a typical example of environment that satisfies condition (\ref{sharpness-condition}). \end{rem}

-\begin{rmq} Theorem 1.1 of \cite{CR} states that for i.i.d. environments in dimensions $d\geq 2$ satisfying the ellipticity condition $(E')_0$, the polynomial condition $(P)_M|l$ (for $ l \in \mathbb S^{d-1} $ and $M \geq 15 d+5$) is equivalent to Sznitman's condition $(T')|l$ (see for example \cite{Sz01} for the definition).
-We can therefore replace $(P)_M|l$ by $(T')|l$ in the statements of Theorems \ref{LLN-improved} and \ref{CLT-improved}. \end{rmq}
+\begin{rem} Theorem 1.1 of \cite{CR} states that for i.i.d. environments in dimensions $d\geq2$ satisfying the ellipticity condition $(E')_0$, the polynomial condition $(P)_M\mid l$ (for $ l \in\mathbb S^{d-1} $ and $M \geq15 d+5$) is equivalent to Sznitman's condition $(T')\mid l$ (see, e.g., \cite{Sz01} for the definition).
+We can therefore replace $(P)_M\mid l$ by $(T')\mid l$ in the statements of Theorems \ref{LLN-improved} and \ref{CLT-improved}. \end{rem}